testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 # Robot Framework Integration for TestBench CS
-## preconditions:
+## Preconditions:
-Python version 3 installed and running.
+Python (with pip) version 3 installed and running.
-Robot Framework Version 2 installed and running.
+Robot Framework Version 3.2.1 installed and running.
 ...
-REMARK: This Wrapper will NOT work with version 3 of Robot Framework ...
+REMARK: This Wrapper will NOT work with older versions of Robot Framework (and its older API) ...

-## how to install:
+## How to install:
 The wrapper will be currently installed from test.pypi.org You should install it with adminstrator role because if you do not PATH may not be set correct.